-Logistics terminology can be a lot to manage, particularly if you’re new to freight.
-However, a basic understanding of freight broker vs. carrier (trucking companies) can quickly put the logistics game into perspective.
+A basic understanding of a freight broker vs carrier (trucking company) can quickly put the logistics game into perspective.

 Responsibility of a Trucking Company (Carrier)

-When comparing freight brokers vs. freight carriers (trucking companies), it is important to understand the distinct roles of each.
+When comparing freight brokers vs carriers, it is important to understand the distinct roles of each.
 Freight carriers, such as UPS, XPO, FedEx, JB Hunt, and Knight-Swift, are typically giant players in the industry that handle the physical movement of your freight from origin to destination.

-Carriers typically offer various freight services like LTL (less-than-truckload), dedicated truckload freight, and specialized services for refrigerated or oversized freight equipment.
+Carriers typically offer various freight services like LTL (less-than-truckload), dedicated FTL (full truckload) freight, and specialized services for refrigerated or oversized freight equipment.
 Each party must work together efficiently for a successful experience.

 2. Geographical Restrictions